1988 Hamilton, Ontario, municipal election: Ward Three (East Hamilton-Stipley)

+Sources: Milton, Steve.
+"Drury vows he won't be meek voice", Hamilton Spectator November 15, 1988, Metro, B2.

 Ward Four (East Hamilton-Barton)

 Following the defeats of both incumbent alderman in Ward Four during the 1985 election, only one challenger entered the race against David Christopherson and Geraldine Copps.
 Road upgrades, improving sewers and the environmental impact of sewage treatment plants and the regional garbage incinerator were all cited as major concerns by the residents of the ward during the election.

 Wife of former mayor Victor and the mother of MP Sheila, Copps had built a record on supporting local residents against business interests.
 Early in her first term, she fought against a proposal to have food waste from Pearson International Airport in Toronto incinerated in Hamilton and stood with workers at the Hamilton's water treatment plant in their fight to prevent PCBs from being stored at their facility.
 During the 1988 campaign, she fought for improvements to local traffic and lower taxes.
 Copps' campaign was adversely effected by the death of her husband during her first term, saying "It blew the wind out of our sails."

 Christopherson earned a reputation as a diligent committee chairman and advocate for the ward's disadvantaged.
 He championed changes to the city's subsidized bus pass for seniors, but attempts to broker a similar deal for Hamilton's unemployed failed.
 After a vote of council approved a 24% pay increase for aldermen, Christopherson refused to accept his, saying he disagreed with the process.

 The only challenger to Copps and Christopherson was right-leaning plumber Bob Fanjoy, who ran last in the 1985 election.
 Fanjoy ran on a campaign of increasing the number of retirement homes in the ward, as well as pushing to clean up pollution and improving transportation in the area.